Sign up for our email list to stay up to date on all Clagett news!

 The Clagett mission is to provide sailors with disabilities the opportunity to improve their skills and reach personal goals through world-class coaching and competition.

-The Clagett Regatta's premier non-profit adaptive sailing programs include a fleet racing clinic and regatta in Newport, Rhode Island, a match racing clinic and regatta in Oyster Bay, New York and The Clagett Boat Grant Program
+The Clagett Regatta's premier non-profit adaptive sailing clinic and regattas include a fleet racing clinic and regatta in Newport, Rhode Island, a match racing clinic and regatta in Oyster Bay, New York.

 If you care to make a tax deductible, charitable donation to The Clagett Regatta to help these amazingly gifted people, please click on the "Donate" button below.